A version of this story was originally published on Nov. 16, 2020. It has been updated.

 Even though I know logically there's ALWAYS more, that the list is never done.
 Even though I would tell every patient, friend, loved one and stranger, "It's OK to rest—you need to take care of yourself!"
 True rest is an amazingly simple energizer.
 Try it, I promise.

 4. You're not giving yourself the self-care of setting boundaries

-Here’s the clincher: take care of ourselves.
-In terms of our exhaustion, a major energy vampire comes in the form of not having strong emotional and relationship boundaries.
-So, when I say “take care of ourselves” to feel less tired, I mean REALLY take care of our needs.
+Here's the clincher: Take care of yourself.
+In terms of exhaustion, a major energy vampire comes in the form of not having strong emotional and relationship boundaries.
+So, when I say take care of yourself to feel less tired, I mean REALLY take care of your needs.
 There are times in life we need to contract our social circles to include those who most genuinely and deeply reciprocate support, and take a break from the rest.

 These boundaries also apply to work, especially in this era of remote working when home/work boundaries are especially porous.
 In my case, I have a hard time taking a day off because I think about the impact of my clients missing the week's session.
 When I slow down and challenge that, however, I can more clearly see that their livelihoods do not actually depend on my one hour of time with them, and I also will be better at being their therapist if I take a break.

 The vicious loop of exhaustion and not thinking clearly can take a toll on how we see "reality."
 Using even small strategies throughout the day to break that loop can do wonders for adjustingour thoughts for a clearer, and healthier version of our current reality.
 No two weeks in Hawaii required, although a day off once in a while may just be what all of us truly need.
 For every other day, keep sleeping, calming the mind and body, resting and finding joy until one day you realize you're not so tired anymore.